National Emergency Medal

 The National Emergency Medal is awarded to members of identified organisations or individuals who rendered a minimum duration of service during specified dates in specified places in response to nationally significant emergencies within Australia (sustained service); or to persons who rendered extraordinary service in response to such emergencies (significant service), that did not satisfy the minimum duration of service required to constitute sustained service.

 The National Emergency Medal complements the Humanitarian Overseas Service Medal, which honours members of eligible Australian groups for humanitarian service overseas in hazardous circumstances.

 How it is awarded

-The National Emergency Medal is administered by the Australian Honours and Awards Secretariat at Government House which provides a Secretariat to the National Emergency Medal Committee.
+The National Emergency Medal (NEM) is administered by the Australian Honours and Awards Secretariat at Government House which provides a Secretariat to the National Emergency Medal Committee (the NEM Committee).

 A stylised representation of Australia’s national floral emblem, the wattle, is the central symbol of the National Emergency Medal.
 The image around the central image is of flowering wattle, representing the accomplishments and sacrifices made by Australians in the service of others in times of crisis.
 The back of the medal repeats the ring of flowering wattle, and details the award and recipient.

 The National Emergency Medal ribbon colours match the colours of the Humanitarian Overseas Service Medal ribbon.
 The colours of the ribbon are gold and eucalyptus green.
 Gold symbolises the Australian sun, optimism and hope.
 Eucalyptus green complements the symbolism of the medal design.
 The seven gold coloured bands represent Australia’s six states, with the seventh representing the territories.